 1. Patrilineal or Agnatic Descent is a form of unilineal descent traced through males only.
 It is important to remember that the person calculating descent may be either female or male.
-Females in a patrilineal descent trace their descent through the line of their father's as male members do.

 2. Matrilineal or Uterine Descent is a form of descent traced through females only.
 Both females and males trace their descent in this way.

 There is also the form of Double